Introduction of SQL vs. NoSQL In the dynamic realm of data ...

 But even so, sharding is a prevalent method used to help build a scalable web application.
 While people may think that sharding and partitioning are the same, they are not.

 Although both denote splitting data, partitioning does not store the divided pieces on different servers as sharding does.
-So although it allows faster data retrieval, it doesn’t help much in the case of scalability as the load still goes to the same server.
+So, even it allows faster data retrieval, it doesn’t help much in the case of scalability as the load still goes to the same server.

 The word queue means lining up, and message means a written piece of data that is to be shared between two or more applications.
 In the case of web scalability, message queues refer to the asynchronous communication between the user request and the data server.